onqtam/headjack/src/mission_ambition.md

 We should be connecting echo chambers and taking notes from Taiwan's civic hacktivism & innovation in social media facilitating public discourse, but on a global level.

-We havent really had a market for ideas
+We haven't really had a market for ideas

+Our inability to trust and coordinate leads to inefficiencies and duplication

+A global web of trust and authenticity could help with multipolar traps

+We need to rebuild & scale up trust through authenticity

+The ability to do specific verifiable attribution to where a harm is coming from can increase our capacity to serve justice Forced transparency !!!

+We can do a lot better with systems of collective intelligence